 Why Men’s Skincare Matters As Much As That Suit

-“Men don’t necessary want perfection, but they do want healthy skin”, says Elizabeth Barbalich, who is the Founder & CEO of popular New Zealand skincare brand Antipodes.
+“Men don’t necessarily want perfection, but they do want healthy skin”, says Elizabeth Barbalich, who is the Founder & CEO of the popular New Zealand skincare brand Antipodes.
 “As societal expectations change, men are becoming more aware of their skin, and are starting to take an interest in skincare as a viable option for looking after their skin’s health”.

 It’s a sentiment clearly echoed by two other skincare experts who I spoke with to help put together this round-up of the best men’s skincare products available.
-Those being Paul Tsalikis, founder of popular skincare brand Appelles Apothecary & Lab, as well as Vanity Group, and Elliot Waldron, co-founder of Melbourne-based skincare brand Hunter Lab.
+Those are Paul Tsalikis, founder of popular skincare brand Appelles Apothecary & Lab, as well as Vanity Group, and Elliot Waldron, co-founder of Melbourne-based skincare brand Hunter Lab.

 Across their expertise, a few things about men’s skincare are obvious.
 One, the world of skincare, with its plethora of different ingredients, combined with the fluff that often surrounds men’s skincare brands, makes the scene largely overwhelming for men who are unsure of where to start (we’ll help change that).

-Two, sun damage is a major concern for men in particular, since male dominated industries are often trade based and require plenty of time outdoors.
+Two, sun damage is a major concern for men in particular, since male-dominated industries are often trade based and require plenty of time outdoors.
 And three, skin health is influenced by a number of factors you should always keep front of mind, including your lifestyle, what you eat and drink, and – obviously – how much sleep you get.

 Another factor to consider is that, as Waldron explains, men’s skin is generally thicker because of testosterone and so produces more sebum (that is, oil) than women’s.
-Facial hair and male grooming add to that complication, and while this has positive effects – more collagen and a slower rate of ageing – it often results in longer lasting acne and congestion, compacted by shaving irritation, redness, and ingrown hairs.
+Facial hair and male grooming add to that complication, and while this has positive effects – more collagen and a slower rate of ageing – it often results in longer-lasting acne and congestion, compacted by shaving irritation, redness, and ingrown hairs.